-Though apple provides for other alternatives to Back to My Mac, it tackles each feature separately and does not offer the convenience that Back to My Mac offers.
+Though apple remote desktop app provides for other alternatives to Back to My Mac, it tackles each feature separately and does not offer the convenience that Back to My Mac offers.

-There is, of course, third-party alternatives like ITarian?s remote access and control.
+There are, of course, third-party alternatives like ITarian’s remote access and control.

 With ITarian’s remote access and control, you can:

 -Have remote administrative controls on devices connected to the network